25 May Our status during the Corona Pandemic

 What I can offer

-I always have more than enough work to fill the days running and building the Craftivist Collective and sadly have to say no to a lot of requests and demands.
-I will continue to support individuals, groups and organisations with their craftivism work as well behind-the-scenes climate craftivism preparations alongside long-term proactive building of the collective to be a strong and sustainable organisation that can grow in a healthy way to reach more people and create more real positive change.
+I will continue to support individuals, groups and organisations where I can have most impact to help with their craftivism work through email, calls and video chats and analysis trends to help me know what new resources to create for the whole collective that are in demand.
+I will continue to do important behind-the-scenes climate craftivism preparations alongside long-term proactive building of the collective and our resources to be a strong and sustainable organisation that can grow in a healthy way to reach more people and create more real positive change.

 Be the tortoise